 $37.85-$46.89 hourly / $6,559.94-$8,126.62 monthly / $78,719.28-$97,519.44 annual

-Performs a variety of specialized, complex, and confidential administrative assistance duties for the members of the Board of Trustees.
+Performs a variety of highly responsible and confidential administrative support duties for the members of the Board of Trustees.
+An incumbent is required to use a considerable degree of independence, discretion, and tact, and exercise sound judgement in the performance of duties.

 Posts official notices of meetings in accordance with applicable laws and regulations.